LitoMore/litomore.me/content/posts/2024-10-28-problems-with-ps-remote-play.md

 tags = ["Devices", "Gaming", "PlayStation", "PS Remote Play"]
 +++

-I've been using [PS Remote Play] for a while now, across a number of diferent devices such as [Backbone One] with iPhone, [Chiaki4Deck] on Steam Deck, [DualSense®] with Mac, and [PlayStation Portal™].
+I've been using [PS Remote Play] for a while now, across a number of different devices such as [Backbone One] with iPhone, [Chiaki4Deck] on Steam Deck, [DualSense®] with Mac, and [PlayStation Portal™].
 I've also used it to play numbers of games, and I thought it was time to share my experience with it.

 <!-- more -->